jumbledFox/jumbledfox.github.io/other/the-internet/index.md

 <foxhr>

-This is being given to my friend Jacob for his birthday, as he likes The IT Crowd, and it costed about a tenner.
+This is being given to my close friend Jacob for his birthday, as he likes The IT Crowd.

 <script>
     document.getElementById("footer").innerHTML += "<span> - January 2023</span>"